 Length: 1.5km (.9 miles) | Difficulty: Easy to Moderate

 Just past the falls, hike along the Prince Henry Cliff Walk to the Bridal Veil View path.
-Take the detour to the Bridal Veil View for the absolute best view of the Bridal Veil Falls – and note the veil resemblance from the vantage point.
-Retrace your steps to reconnect with the main path.
-Shortly after the Tarpeian Rock lookout, the Prince Henry Cliff Walk diverts from the forest onto a street for a short distance.
-Upon returning to the natural path, the Olympian Rock Lookout is not too far – and a must-see!
-The views are spectacular.
-Shortly after Olympian Rock, you will arrive at Elysian Rock Lookout in less than 5 minutes.
+Take this detour for the absolute best viewpoint of the Bridal Veil Falls, then retrace your steps to reconnect with the main path.
+Shortly after the Tarpeian Rock lookout, the Olympian Rock Lookout is not too far – and the views are spectacular!
+Hiking on from Olympian Rock, you will arrive at Elysian Rock Lookout in less than 5 minutes.

-Top Tip: We continued on the Blue Mountains hiking trail past Elysian Rock to Gordon Falls Lookout, but don’t recommend the route to other hikers.
-Not only was the signage for the lookout point easy to miss, but the view of the waterfall was a bit disappointing – especially after Leura Falls.
-On the other hand, this portion of the trail was vacant of people, so if you are seeking a bit of solitude in the forest, it might be worth it to continue on to Gordon Falls.
+Top Tip: We continued for another 10 minutes on the Blue Mountains hiking trail past Elysian Rock to Gordon Falls Lookout, but the view of the waterfall was a bit disappointing – especially after Leura Falls.
+On the other hand, this portion of the Prince Henry Trail was vacant of people, so if you are seeking a bit of solitude in the forest, you might want to continue on to Gordon Falls.

 Conclude Your Blue Mountains Hike in Leura

-From Elysian Rock Lookout, take the stairs up to Olympian Parade; turn left (west) and walk to Leura Mall.
-Turn right (north).
-Follow the residential street for about 2km (1.2 miles) into the center of town, where there are a handful of shops, cafes and restaurants.
+From Elysian Rock Lookout (or Gordon Falls), make your way up to Olympian Parade; turn left (west) and walk to Leura Mall.
+Turn right (north) and follow the pleasant residential street for about 2km (1.2 miles) into the center of Leura, where there are a handful of shops, cafes and restaurants.
 At the top of the street is Leura Station.

 Travel from Blue Mountains to Sydney

 From the Leura Train Station, hop on the next Blue Mountains to Sydney train.
-We were aiming to be on the 15:54 train – the last train before peak pricing begins – but arrived at the station earlier than we anticipated…and just in time for the 15:24 train back to the city.
+We were aiming to be on the 3:54pm train – the last train before peak pricing begins – but arrived at the station earlier than we anticipated…and just in time for the 3:24pm train back to Sydney.